FATE ONE: A Prophecy

 The remaining hand emerged from the black cloth, pressing against the sentinel’s chest, gently yet startling.
 Though the cloaked man’s laughter halted, he panted subtly as he whispered to the giant.
 “That… is unrequired.”

-Standing back up of his own power, he pulled his mantle back over the then-amputated arm with that which remained.
-His eyes again hidden in the shadows of his brimmed headwear, only his tone of voice conveyed his dissatisfaction.
+Standing back up of his own power, he pulled his mantle back over the now-amputated arm with that which remained.
+His eyes again hidden in the void cast of his brimmed headwear, only his tone of voice conveyed his deep dissatisfaction.

 “I fear we’ve since reached finality.”